TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 python3 paynt.py --project path/to/model/folder --fsc-synthesis
 ```

 This assumes the model folder contains both the model description and a specification.
-Each time FSC is time we output it's value, size and the time it took to find it.
+Each time an improving FSC is found, we output it's value, size and the time it took to find it.
 You can use `--export-fsc-paynt "filepath"` to store the best found FSC to specified file.
 For more information about the settings of PAYNT visit https://github.com/randriu/synthesis.

 ### Storm